this is your first

 invention of the airplane – or the entire history of pioneer

 aviation – using his models.
-Rob has thoughtfully posted the
+Rob thoughtfully collected

-plans for his experimental Wright aircraft, plus instructions and
+the plans for his experimental Wright aircraft, plus instructions

-tip for building and flying the models, on the
+and tip for building and flying the models, for the Centennial of

 By the way, "Booger Red" was a slang term for "undertaker" in the